Battle of the Medway: Chronology

 There was no bridge over the river where the battle was fought, so a detachment of specially-trained Roman auxiliaries (described by Cassius Dio, the only contemporary source for the battle, as Keltoi, "Celtic") swam across the river and attacked the natives' chariot horses.
-In the chaos that followed, the bulk of the invasion force spearheaded by Legio II Augusta under Vespasian crossed the river, under the overall command of Titus Flavius Sabinus.
+In the chaos that followed, the bulk of the invasion force, spearheaded by Legio II Augusta under Vespasian, crossed the river, under the overall command of Titus Flavius Sabinus.
 The natives were surprised that fully armed legionaries were able to cross the river, and Peter Salway has stated even Dio seems taken aback.
 The Romans were unable to press on to victory immediately, and the first day of fighting ended without a result.
 During the second day, a daring attack led by Gnaeus Hosidius Geta almost led to the Roman officer being captured.
 His troops retaliated, however, and put the Britons to flight.
 Geta was awarded a triumph for securing victory, a rare honour for someone who had not been consul.
 Given the primary roles taken by Geta and Sabinus on different days, it has been suggested by the historian Malcolm Todd that the Romans were operating as two, or possibly three, battle groups.
 The invasion force was large, at least one and possibly three legions with auxiliaries.
-Such a long battle was unusual in ancient warfare, and it is likely that the Romans defeated a significant native force, more numerous than the Romans.
+Such a long battle was unusual in ancient warfare.

 The Britons fell back to the Thames, a larger river more difficult to cross.

 Location

 Dio does not name the battle's location, nor the river, but its site is claimed to be on the Medway.
-The Romans would have used existing trackways as they moved west from Richborough, and the most well-travelled prehistoric trackway would have been the route of the later Pilgrims' Way, which forded the Medway at Aylesford.
+The Romans would have used existing trackways as they moved west from Richborough, and the best-travelled prehistoric trackway would have been the route of the later Pilgrims' Way, which forded the Medway at Aylesford.
 Other theories, however, note that the river is narrow enough at Aylesford not to pose significant difficulties in crossing, and place the battle closer to Rochester, where a large Iron Age settlement stood at the time.
 Further evidence of a more northerly possible location is at Bredgar, where a hoard of Roman coins from the period was found and has been interpreted as a Roman officer's savings buried for safekeeping before a battle.
 This hoard could, however, post-date the battle by as much as 20 years.
 Possibly the Romans followed the future route of Watling Street to the battle, although its role as a pre-Roman communications route is not certain.